Warcraft (film)

 The film was first announced in 2006 as a project partnership between Legendary Pictures and the game's developer, Blizzard Entertainment.
 Warcraft premiered in Paris on May 24, 2016, and was released by Universal Pictures in the United States on June 10, 2016.
-The film underperformed domestically with a box-office total of $47.4 million in the United States and received generally negative reviews from critics.
-However, the film managed to gross $439 million worldwide based on its considerable success in China, where it grossed $225.5 million, making it the highest-grossing video game adaptation of all time (although it still failed to reach its break-even point of $500 million after global marketing and distribution costs).
+The film grossed $439 million worldwide against a production budget of $160 million, becoming the highest-grossing film based on a video game at the time.
+However, it failed to reach its break-even point of $450–500 million after global marketing and distribution.
+The film received generally negative reviews from critics, though fans of the Warcraft franchise were kinder to it.